Traps for private company shareholders looking to sell

 One year period of ownership now two years

-To apply for Entrepreneurs’ Relief the shares must previously have been held for a minimum of 12 months.
+To apply for Business Assets Disposal Relief (Entrepreneurs’ Relief) the shares must previously have been held for a minimum of 12 months.
 The Autumn Budget has increased this qualifying period to a minimum of two years from 6 April 2019.

 Conclusion: The change is not as draconian as it could have been